 We may have passed the winter solstice, but the hours of daylight are still short enough to restrict our time in the garden throughout the working week.
 However, when the darkness takes its early hold, there is still some gardening related activities to enjoy and benefit from.

 Armchair gardening is a favourite hobby of mine over the winter.
-It’s the perfect opportunity to pour yourself a cup of tea and sit comfortably in your favourite seat (Mine’s a burnt orange wing back, by the way) and think about the wonderful crops and flowers to enjoy in 2018.
+It’s the perfect opportunity to pour yourself a cup of tea and sit comfortably in your favourite seat (Mine’s a burnt orange wing back, by the way) and plan all the wonderful crops and flowers to grow this year.

 My ambition with the allotment and with my blog is to engage others, especially working families to join in and grow their own fruit and vegetables.
 It’s also about supporting my daughter, Ava, to develop a relationship with food, to know where her veg comes from and to really enjoy eating it.
 To do this, I look for crops that are easy and manageable to grow and provide colour, interest and of course taste.